AriBarzilai/aribarzilai.github.io/README.md

-This is a personal site about me; It's actually good that you gave this exercise, as every time I've started to make such a site to be hosted on Github Pages, I got lazy and stopped mid-way.
+This is a personal site about me.
 My site has several pages, detailing who I am, what I aspire to do, projects I've done, et cetera.

 **Q1:**: